This chicken korma recipe makes a spicy, creamy Indian curry flavored with tadka. Make this comforting, hearty meal for dinner tonight!

 - Whisk the ingredients.
 Whisk together the water, yogurt, almond butter, chili, salt and turmeric powder until fully combined.

-- Heat up the spices and onion.
+- Make the Indian tadka.
 Start off by first heating up the whole spices in your skillet with a dash of oil.
 After a few minutes, add the chopped onion and continue cooking until the onion is translucent.

 - Add the yogurt mixture.
 Lower your heat and carefully stir in the yogurt mixture.
 While you’re simmering the mixture for about 10 minutes, you’ll notice the sauce thickening and becoming creamier.
 Once the sauce is thick enough to start covering the chicken pieces, you know it’s ready!